 Orphan Jon, and The Abandoned, is a band that totally captures the essence of what American Music is all about; hard work, rough life, grinding days, moving souls, touching hearts and heartfelt love, day to day, and all the time.

 Singer/Songwriter Jon English aka “Orphan Jon” resides in Wichita, Kansas.
 He is the face, vibe, heart and soul of OJATA.
 He’s a passionate soul, and it shows in his performances and by his songwriting.
-Roots and Blues is his true love.
-Although he doesn’t have the vast years of experience in the blues genre as most of today’s popular music artists, it most certainly can be said that he has lived the blues in a way most haven’t.
+Singing is his true love.
+Although he doesn’t have the vast years of experience in any particular music genre as most of today’s popular music artists, it most certainly can be said that he has lived a life in a way most haven’t.

 Born in a county hospital in Bakersfield, Ca. in the summer of 65, he was abandoned along with his three older brothers before the age of one.
 Placed in an orphanage by the state and bounced in and out of several homes before finally being adopted at the age of 10, he learned at an early age what being alone, forsaken, abused, and dealing with the troubles of life truly feels like.